ash/raku-course/essentials/functions/exercises/recursive-factorial/solution/index.md

 ## Code 2

-In the cases as shown in this code, it is often better to use posftix forms of `if` to immediately return from the function.
-This approach clears the code and removes a lot of indintation and punctuation.
+In the cases, as shown in this code, it is often better to use postfix forms of `if` to immediately return from the function.
+This approach clears the code and removes a lot of indentation and punctuation.

 ```raku
 sub factorial($n) {